HAPI Drums and Music Therapy

 Guitars and drums are becoming new medical equipment for Jordan Sanchez, who is battling a rare form of connective tissue cancer.
 Through the chemotherapy treatments, surgery and lots of tubes and poking, music therapy has given her a sense of control and expression that will make even the toughest of hearts sing.
 Click here for the full article.

-Daniel Beseda of McConnell Music Therapy Services (MMTS) provides individual and group music therapy services to clients of all ages and abilities in their home, school or hospital setting.
+Daniel Beseda provides individual and group music therapy services to clients of all ages and abilities in their home, school or hospital setting.

 Our most popular models for Music Therapy are: Mini Drum in C Major or the Aura Drum in A Minor.